Services

 In each case, the value comes from having someone whose sole focus is the owner’s interests, with enough experience to distinguish between what matters and what is noise.

-Translating complex project details into clear ownership and board-level updates.
 Owners should not need to attend every meeting or review every document to understand where things stand.
-That is part of what this role provides.
+Translating complex project detail into clear ownership and board-level updates is a consistent part of what this role provides.

 This question comes up often, and the distinction matters.